Gahr High Captures Another San Gabriel Valley League Baseball Championship

 2019 San Gabriel Valley League Champions Gahr Gladiators.
+Photo by Loren Kopff.

 By Loren Kopff